InfoScale™ 9.0 Storage and Availability Management for DB2 Databases - AIX, Linux

 About troubleshooting Storage Foundation for Databases (SFDB) tools

 Use the information in this chapter to diagnose the source of problems.
-Indications may point to base product set up or configuration issues, in which case solutions may require reference to other Storage Foundation documentation.
+Indications may point to base product set up or configuration issues, in which case solutions may require reference to other InfoScale documentation.
 In cases where indications point to a component product or to DB2 as the source of a problem, it may be necessary to refer to the appropriate documentation to resolve it.

-Storage Foundation Administrator's Guide
+InfoScale Storage Foundation Administrator's Guide

-Storage Foundation for Cluster File System High Availability Administrator's Guide
+InfoScale Storage Foundation for Cluster File System High Availability Administrator's Guide